TopologicalDonut/ONS-pipeline/README.md

 ## Configuration

-Cnfigurations can be modified in their respective files:
+Configurations can be modified in their respective files:

 - `const.py`: Directory paths and project structure
 - `scraper.py`: Web scraping parameters (rate limits, file types)